The Hebrew language has multiple DBT templates:

-The Israeli table treats English as a foreign language.
+The Israeli template and translation table treat English as a foreign language.
 The American and Biblical tables use UEB for English text.

-Hebrew is written in a script that goes from right-to-left.
+Hebrew is written in a script that runs from right-to-left.